zenharris/ada-bbs/README.md

 # ada-bbs

 An ncurses based small menu system, IRC client and general purpose Input line editor all under development to create a BBS system.
+Written in Ada.